testla-project/testla-screenplay-playwright-js/docs/guides/reporter/text.md

     [
         // the reporter from testla
         '@testla/screenplay-playwright/reporter/text',
-        // optional: the path to the output file
-        { outputFile: 'results.txt' },
+        // optional: the path to the output file, defaults to: screenplay-report.txt { outputFile: 'results.txt' },
     ],
     // other reporters